CopernicaMarketingSoftware/Documentation/PHPCPP/inheritance.md

 ## Defining interfaces

-In case you want your extension to <i>define</i> an interface, so that the interface can be implemented from PHP user space scripts, you can do that almost in a similar way to how you would define a class.
-The only difference is that you do not use Php::Class<YourClass>, but a Php::Interface instance.
+In case you want your extension to *define* an interface, so that the interface can be implemented from PHP user space scripts, you can do that almost in a similar way to how you would define a class.
+The only difference is that you do not use `Php::Class<YourClass>`, but a Php::Interface instance.